alexverboon/Hunting-Queries-Detection-Rules/Defender For Endpoint/MDE-InternetFacing.md

 ### Description

-Use the below queries to gather inforamtion about internet facing devcies
+Use the below queries to gather inforamtion about internet facing devcies.

 #### References